-Children are taught to read in the Foundation stage using the 'Letters and Sounds: Principles of Practice and High Quality Phonics Teaching Programme.
-In F1 children start Phase 1 phonics on entry.
-They also learn a sound of the week taken from phase 2 Letters and Sounds, which also link to the 'Book of the Week'.
+Children are taught to read in the Foundation stage using the 'Little Wandle Letters and Sounds' phonics programme'.
+In F1 children start 'Foundations for Phonics' on entry.
+They also learn a sound of the week which links to the 'Book of the Week'.

 In F2, children are rapidly introduced to phase 2 letter sounds on entry.
 They are then taught in whole class groups throughout the rest of the year moving through phases 2-4, which gives them good foundations for decoding and reading.
-The high frequency words (Bear Words) are introduced alongside reading books for children to develop a good sight vocabulary.
+Tricky words are introduced alongside decodable words.
 Strategies for reading with children are shared with parents through weekly 'Reading Mornings' during which parents are invited to share books with their child in school.
 We ensure that children access five separate texts a day through the '5 a day' initiative.

-By the end of the foundation stage most children should be able to:
+By the end of the foundation stage, most children should be able to:

-- read a range of familiar and common words and simple sentences independently; - know that print carries meaning and, in English, is read from left to right and top to bottom; - show an understanding of the elements of stories, such as main character, sequence of events, and openings, and how information can be found in nonfiction texts to answer questions about where, who, why and how. - use knowledge of Phonics phases 2-4 to read and decode a range of high frequency words
+- read a range of familiar and common words and simple sentences independently; - know that print carries meaning and, in English, is read from left to right and top to bottom; - show an understanding of the elements of stories, such as main character, sequence of events, and openings, and how information can be found in nonfiction texts to answer questions about where, who, why and how.

+• use knowledge of Phonics phases 2-4 to read and decode a range of tricky words.